Health Matters

 Viral

 Viral infections can affect different areas and systems of the body, the most common of which being the respiratory system.
-Some of the most common diseases caused by viruses are flu, herpes and warts, but others, such as HIV/AIDS, Ebola, and COVID-19 can cause severe illness.
+Some of the most common diseases caused by viruses are colds or influenza (flu), herpes and warts, but others, such as HIV/AIDS, Ebola, and COVID-19 can cause severe illness — antibiotic medicines don’t work.

 Did you know?
 Antiviral medicines unlike most antibiotics, do not kill their target pathogen; instead they prevent its growth.